grammyjs/website/site/docs/hosting/zeabur-deno.md

 deno run --allow-net main.ts
 ```

-Deno will automatically download the dependencies, generate the lock file and start your bot.
+Deno will automatically download the dependencies, generate the lock file, and start your bot.

 ### Method 2: Use Zeabur's Template